henrikbostrom/crepes/README.md

 ### Conformal regressors and predictive systems

-`crepes` is a Python package for generating *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals for specified levels of confidence.The package also implements *conformal predictive systems*, which transform the point predictions into cumulative distribution functions.
+`crepes` is a Python package for generating *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals for specified levels of confidence.
+The package also implements *conformal predictive systems*, which transform the point predictions into cumulative distribution functions.

 The `crepes` package implements standard, normalized and Mondrian conformal